Dynamotivation/dynamotivation.github.io/content/portfolio/software/joins-the-battle-meme-generator.md

 ---

-*...
-Joins the Battle!
-Meme Generator* received stellar feedback, achieving an average rating of approximately 4.5 stars across 350,000 installs on Google Play alone, over half a million in total.
+*Joins the Battle Meme Generator* received stellar feedback, achieving an average rating of approximately 4.5 stars across 350,000 installs on Google Play alone, over half a million in total.
 This success led to a high volume of reviews, user emails, and even attracted multiple sponsorship and acquisition offers, demonstrating its significant impact and popularity within its niche.

 The application has been unavailable for several years due to educational and employment obligations, and a disconnect with the initial publisher.
 However, maintenance has resumed behind the scenes, with plans for the application to return soon, integrating lessons learned in the years since.